ShelJi/ros-tutorial/README.md

 ```

+- Ament is a build system for Python.

+CREATE FILES (minimal_publisher, minimal_subscriber) inside FOLDERNAME

-Add created publisher to entry_points in setup.py
+#### Add created publisher to entry_points in setup.py

 ```py
 ...